 - Apply a warm, moist washcloth to your face several times a day to help open the transition spaces.

 - Drink plenty of fluids to thin the mucus.

-- Inhale steam two to four times per day.
+- Inhale steam (water vapor) two to four times per day.
 Sit in the bathroom with the hot shower running.